-The MCS2000-DRV2 Dual Channel/Dual Voltage drive is a replacement for the MCS2000-DRV and MCS2000-DRVH Drivers in one unit.
-The unit is designed so that it can operate from either 24 volts DC input or 48 volts DC input and provide output voltage and current for operation of any of the 24 volt DC tension brakes available from Warner Electric.
+The MCS2000-PSDRV2 Power Supply/Dual Channel/Dual Voltage driver is a replacement for the MCS2000-PSDRV and MCS2000-PSDRVH Drivers in a single unit.
+The Power Supply section will operate from 100 - 260 VAC and provide a 24 VDC output for operating either the driver section of the unit or the MCS2000-ECA and other sensors.
+The Dual Channel/Dual Voltage driver section will operate from either 24 volts DC input or 48 volts DC input and provide output voltage and current for operation of any of the 24 volt DC tension brakes available from Warner Electric.

-The universal design replaces two separate drivers in one package and provides for dual brake operation, for either single brake when only one brake is required or dual brake operation on splicer systems where two brakes are required.
+The universal design replaces two separate power supply/drivers in one package and provides for dual brake operation, for either single brake when only one brake is required or dual brake operation on splicer systems where two brakes are required.

 The driver can be controlled by any of the MCS2000 controllers offered as either a single channel system or dual channel system.
 The MCS2000-ECA, MCS2000-CTDA, or MCS2000-CTLC controllers can provide the operating signals.

-The MCS2000-DRV2 has reduced input terminals on the front of the unit that are pluggable which will make installation and wiring much easier than the previous versions.
+The MCS2000-PSDRV2 has reduced input terminals on the front of the unit for the driver section that are pluggable which will make installation and wiring much easier than the previous versions.
 By using a pluggable terminal block, if replacement is required then only the controller has to be disconnected and removed and a new controller installed without having to rewire the entire system.

-Footprint for the DRV2 is identical to that of the MCS2000-DRV and MCS2000-DRVH drivers.
-The MCS2000-DRV and MCS2000-DRVH can be replaced with the MCS2000-DRV2 without having to make any mechanical changes in the mounting footprint.
+Footprint for the PSDRV2 is identical to that of the MCS2000-PSDRV and MCS2000-PSDRVH power supply/drivers.
+The MCS2000-PSDRV and MCS2000-PSDRVH can be replaced with the MCS2000-PSDRV2 without having to make any mechanical changes in the mounting footprint.